kawaiiDango/lastfmrobot/Readme.md

 - `/topkek` — Top 5 artists/albums/tracks as text
 - `/flex` — Flewx your nuwmbers
 - `/set` — Set your username
-- `/unset` — Unlink yourself from this bot
+- `/preferences` — Your pwefewences for this bot
-- `/user_settings` — Show/hide your profile link
 - `/help` — Weeeeelp!
 - `/privacy` — Priwacy powicy